hasura/graphql-engine/docs/graphql/manual/deployment/logging.rst

      - ``info`` and ``error``

-Apart from the above, there are other internal log-types which can't be configured.
+Apart from the above, there are other internal log-types which cannot be configured:

 .. list-table:: Internal log-types
    :header-rows: 1
+   :widths: 10 25 10

    * - Log type
      - Description